 New Revised Threshold Guidance for Berkshire West Practitioners

-In 2020, the Statutory Safeguarding Partners agreed to review the threshold guidance across Berkshire West.
+In 2022, the Statutory Safeguarding Partners have reviewed and updated the threshold guidance across Berkshire West.
 We want to ensure practitioners have access to guidance that is clear, gives key information about how, when and why to consider the risks within a family, the level of need for the child, when single organisations should be able to provide the most appropriate support and when a multi-agency approach should be considered.

-As a newly formed Berkshire West Safeguarding Children Partnership, we felt it was crucial to support practitioners that work across our three areas, to provide guidance that is aligned and has the same look and feel, but recognises that each area retains their key differences in provision and referral routes.
+The Berkshire West Safeguarding Children Partnership want to support practitioners that work across our three areas, to provide guidance that is aligned and has the same look and feel, but recognises that each area retains their key differences in provision and referral routes.

 Please share the links to the guidance, across your service/organisation to ensure that all practitioners working with children, young people and their families have: